 and business plan modifications to transition or expand from primary provision of legacy voice telephone service to broadband service or otherwise reduce its reliance on support from the program.

 Calculation of support amount.
-The amount that a wireline communications provider eligible to receive support from the program may receive in a calendar year shall not exceed the sum of the following:
+The amount that a wireline communications provider eligible to receive support from the program shall receive in a calendar year shall not exceed the sum of the following:

-The amount the provider received in 2012 from the fund established in Docket U 85- 12 and administered by the Washington Exchange Carrier Association if that fund had remained in effect during the calendar year in which the provider is eligible for program support; and
+Without regard to consideration for eligibility for additional support from the program, the amount the provider received in 2012 from the fund established in Cause U 85- 23 et. al and administered by the Washington Exchange Carrier Association if that fund had remained in effect during the calendar year in which the provider is eligible for program support; and

-Theannual access revenue reduced for the five percent baseline adjustment factor as required in 47 C.F.R. § 51.917(3) for revenue recovery from the federal Connect America Fund for each of the three annual reduction periods beginning July 1, 2012, that preceded the calendar year in which the provider is eligible for support from the program (e.g., if the provider is eligible for program support for calendar year 2015, the provider may receive up to the five percent reduction in CAF funding for each of the annual July 1 2012, 2013, and 2014 reductions; if the provider is eligible for program support for calendar year 2016, the provider may receive up to the five percent reduction in CAF funding for the years 2013, 2014, and 2015).
+A rolling three-year recovery of the reduction in the 2011 Rate-of-Return Carrier Base Period Revenue, as defined in 47 CFR 51.917(b)(7), as it is reduced for the baseline adjustment factor as calculated under 47 CFR § 51.917(d) .
+The rolling three-year calculation will begin with the three annual reduction periods beginning July 1, 2012, that preceded the calendar year in which the provider is eligible for support from the program (e.g., if the provider is eligible for program support for calendar year 2015, the provider may receive up to the five percent reduction in CAF funding for each of the annual July 1 2012, 2013, and 2014 reductions; if the provider is eligible for program support for calendar year 2016, the provider may receive up to the five percent reduction in CAF funding for the years beginning July 1, 2013, 2014, and 2015).

+In addition to (a) and (b) above, eligible providers shall receive a prorata distribution of the remaining available support based on each eligible provider's relative portion of the aggregate amount needed, in addition to realized earnings, for all such providers to achieve for the prior year a rate-of-return on total company Washington regulated rate base equal to a target rate-of-return established by the commission to meet the legislative goals of ESSHB 1971.

 Distribution to wireless communications providers.
-The advisory board will make a recommendation to the commission on eligibility and distribution calculations for any wireless communications provider that seeks support from the program, and the commission will determine that company’s eligibility and the amount of support, if any, to which the company is entitled consistent with RCW 80.36. ____and commission rules.
+Upon referral of the matter to the advisory board, the advisory board will make a recommendation to the commission on eligibility and distribution calculations for any wireless communications provider that seeks support from the program, and the commission will determine that provider’s eligibility and the amount of support, if any, to which the provider should be eligible to receive consistent with RCW 80.36. ____and commission rules.

 Total requests in excess of available funds.
 If the total requests for support for a calendar year exceed the program funds available for that year, the commission will distribute the available funds to eligible carriers on a pro rata basis.
 The commission may seek a recommendation from the advisory board on the best pro rata distribution methodology to use